 open/close all folders

 Anime and Manga

-- The plot of Naruto begins with the Minato "Fourth Hokage" Namikaze sealing the Nine-Tailed Demon Fox into the titular character, sacrificing his life to do so.
+- The plot of the series begins with the Minato "Fourth Hokage" Namikaze sealing the Nine-Tailed Demon Fox into Naruto, sacrificing his life to do so.
 We later learn that one of the seals he used specifically required his death in order to work.

 - Kazuki from Busou Renkin decides he must kill himself before he becomes a full Victor-Type and tries to destroy the world, since one of his alternate options failed and it seems the other won't be ready in time.
 Thankfully he doesn't have to go through with it in the end.

 - In RG Veda, Ashura's Enemy Within took control of the body to destroy everything but to do that it needed to kill Yasha, Ashura's most important person.
 So in the last moment, their bond of love give Ashura enough willpower to re-take control and kill himself, not only saving Yasha but their whole world.